 Data compression techniques perform something called dimensionality reduction which basically removes redundant and non-useful information from a dataset to minimize the amount of data that an algorithm has to process.
 Principle component analysis (PCA) is a really common data compression method.

 Reinforcement learning algorithms learn through trial and error.
 Like when training a dog, the algorithm is rewarded or penalized based on its performance towards reaching its objective.

 Reinforcement learning is behind Google’s AlphaGo, as well as the recent advances in self-driving cars

 Why machine learning matters

 In case you weren’t convinced that interest in machine learning is currently skyrocketing, check out this chart that shows Google searches for the term “machine learning”:

-Machines that learn are all the rage right now because they’re able to find patterns much faster and more reliably than humans can, and in turn, can help us solve more problems and make better-informed decisions on some pretty complex challenges.
+Machines that learn are all the rage right now because they’re on the forefront of work into creating intelligent machines and are able to find patterns much faster and more reliably than humans can.
+In turn, they can help us solve more problems and make better-informed decisions on some pretty complex challenges.

 As the amount of data that humans produce continues to grow at an ever-increasing rate (to the tune of 2.5 quintillion bytes of data every day), the ability to work quickly and accurately through massive quantities of data is becoming a necessity.

 Because these algorithms are playing an ever-increasing role in our daily lives, it’s important that as many diverse voices are involved with machine learning and artificial intelligence as possible.